avinash-chouhan/seg-mentor/README.md

 ## Previous and similar work

-Some structure ideas and chunks of the code are borrowed from [Daniil Pakhomov](http://warmspringwinds.github.io/)'s repo [tf-image-segmentation](https://github.com/warmspringwinds/tf-image-segmentation).
+Some structure ideas and chunks of the code are borrowed from [Daniil Pakhomov](http://warmspringwinds.github.io/)'s great (if a bit dated now..) repo [tf-image-segmentation](https://github.com/warmspringwinds/tf-image-segmentation).

-It was very useful as a headstart; we went far beyond a fork though, since we felt a better and up-to-date design will yield a repo more widely and deeply useful.
+It was greatly useful as a headstart; we went far beyond a fork though, since we felt a better and up-to-date design will yield a repo more widely and deeply useful.
 If it does the trick for you, please do credit our contribution :)